bepsik777/cv-app/README.md

 - Experiment with fonts and maybe choose one, that is not a system font.
 - Refactor the react code AND the css code, as they are a huge bowl of spaghetti right now.
 - Address the errors shown in the console when rendering the edit popup.
+- Include an option to exit the edit popup without editing any existing data
+- Improve forms (Include form validation, template values, maybe regex in some inputs)